ExaFEL/exafel_project/kpp-docs/README.md

 ## 10 still shots of ferredoxin

-<mark style="background-color: yellow;">TODO with instructions above, all times above are listed for 100,000 shots, adjust time accordingly for 10 still shots, erring on the generous side because there may be some fixed amount of setup time.
+**TODO with instructions above, all times above are listed for 100,000 shots, adjust time accordingly for 10 still shots, erring on the generous side because there may be some fixed amount of setup time.
 The entire pipeline for 10 shots could be run on an interactive node, no need to submit jobs.

 JOB_ID_SIM =